 You’ve probably seen those foam cylinders at the gym and wondered what to do with them.
-While they can be used for many things, one of the most effective moves is the roll-up for upper back pain.
-This simple technique is a powerful way to release the tension that accumulates from daily life, whether you’re an athlete, a desk worker, or a busy parent.
-But doing it correctly is key to feeling relief instead of discomfort.
+One of the most effective things you can do is foam roll upper back tension away.
+This simple technique is a powerful way to release the tightness that builds up from daily life—whether you’re at a desk, in the gym, or chasing kids.
+But doing it correctly is key to feeling relief, not more discomfort.
 This guide is here to demystify the process.
-We’ll break down the movement step-by-step, cover common mistakes to avoid, and show you how to make this tool a trusted part of your recovery routine.
+We’ll show you exactly how to do a foam roll upper back and make this tool a trusted part of your recovery routine.

 Key Takeaways